computersarecool/willynolan.com/_posts/projects/2017-04-04-power-glove.md

   -
     - p: 'The most influential version was from
 <a href="http://biphenyl.org/blog/2009/04/03/the-power-glove-20th-anniversary-edition">biphenyl</a>.
 The issue
-with this was that most of the buttons on the panel did not work after the required modification.
-The other example was from Yueda Ben-Atar who used an adapter cable to convert the Power Glove to work over USB.
+with this was that most of the buttons on the panel did not work after the required modification.'

+    - p: 'The other version I found came from Yueda Ben-Atar who used an adapter cable to convert the Power Glove to work over USB.
 The issue was this version was that the positional data would not work and Power Glove still had to be tethered to a computer.'

   -